Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 1. The balance after the transaction is lower than before.

-2. The address is among the signers of the transaction (even if its balance is not reduced).
+2. The address is among the initiators of the transaction (even if its balance is not reduced).

 Supported chains